About Course

 Shafaq

-Shafaq Fauzil Azim is a Fellow of the Institute of Chartered Accountants of Pakistan (ICAP) and a
+Shafaq Fauzil Azim is a President and CEO of Pakistan Institute of Corporate Governance.
+She is a fellow of the Institute of Chartered Accountants of Pakistan (ICAP) and a

 member of its Auditing Standards & Ethics Committee.
 She serves as an Independent Director on